The combination of Victron products with Pylontech lithium batteries has been tested and certified by the Victron and Pylontech R&D departments.

 Each US2000B Plus battery module is approximately 50Ah at 48V, can provide 25A continuous charge and discharge and 100A peak for 1 minute.

-The charge and discharge rates are managed automatically by the Pylontech battery and Venus-device.
+The charge and discharge rates are managed automatically by the Pylontech battery and GX device.

 Using very large solar arrays with battery banks that are too small can exceed the limits of the batteries ability to charge and possibly lead to the BMS triggering over-current alarms.

-You must have the minimum number of units to supply the inverters startup inrush surge currents that charge the capacitors when the inverter is first connected, this occurs prior to any loads being connected.
+You must have the minimum number of battery modules to supply the inverters startup inrush surge currents that charge the capacitors when the inverter is first connected, this occurs prior to any loads being connected.
 There is also the subsequent potential current demands of the loads connected to the inverter.
-It is more desirable to have the inverter/charger overload than the battery, as the inverter will automatically recover, whereas the battery may require intervention once in a fault state.
+It is much more desirable to have the inverter/charger overload than the battery, as the inverter will automatically recover, whereas the battery may require intervention once in a fault state.

 Some suggested battery sizings for common Victron inverter/chargers are listed below.
 These are suggestions for reliable operation for single phase off grid and are not specified by Pylontech.